Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 - Your own nameplate bio was displayed in some camera angles

 `2.1.19`
-- Fixed API call `GetStats` returning the maximum of a stat instead of current when the stat was not player editable
+- Fixed the waypoint having 1 hp